A Canadian dividend stock that pays out dividends on a monthly, quarterly, or annual basis can add much-needed income stability to your portfolio.

 This bank has over 26 million global customers across multiple different countries.
 In Canada, it operates under the TD Canada Trust brand and has more than 11 million Canadian customers.

-With a current yield of 4.04% as of November 2022 and a payout ratio of 43.85%, TD is a foundational dividend stock for Canadian investors.
+With a current yield of 4.86% as of March 2025 and a payout ratio of 87.08%, despite recent headwinds, TD remains a foundational dividend stock for Canadian investors.

 - Sector: Communication services